Reports of new allegations on open cases are treated similarly to new protective intervention reports.

 - If it is assessed that an investigation of the allegation is required, commence the investigation, update the essential information categories and complete the review risk assessment within the key performance indicator (KPI) timeframes and complete it within 28 days of the new allegation start date.

 For cases substantiated prior to 20 November 2021, a risk assessment will need to be completed for the new allegation.
-A review risk assessment can only be complete on a case where there is an endorsed risk assessment.
+A review risk assessment can only be completed on a case where there is an endorsed risk assessment.

 - 'Allegation confirmed – significant harm to child', or

-- 'Allegation not confirmed'.
-This decision closes the new allegation.
+- 'Allegation not confirmed' – this decision closes the new allegation.

-- If harm is confirmed:
+If harm is confirmed:

 - decide if that harm is substantiated

-- if harm is substantiated complete the ‘Person assessed as responsible for harm’ in CRIS
+- if harm is substantiated, complete the ‘Person assessed as responsible for harm’ in CRIS

 - review the case plan and actions table to determine if a new case plan is required to reflect any new protective concerns, and any additional significant decisions concerning the child resulting from the additional concerns